seanorama/masterclass/security-advanced/README.md

    unset knoxpass
    ```

 - Now lets configure Knox to use our AD for authentication.
 Replace below content in Ambari > Knox > Config > Advanced topology.
-Then restart Knox
   - How to tell what configs were changed from defaults?
     - Default configs remain indented below
     - Configurations that were added/modified are not indented